Robitx/gp.nvim/README.md

 ### Shortcuts

-There are no default shortcuts to mess with your own config.
+There are no default global shortcuts to mess with your own config.
 Bellow are examples for you to adjust or just use directly.

 #### Native